-All posters, fliers, and other materials to be posted on campus must be approved by Student Activities.
-Items for housing areas must also have the approval of the Residence Life Office.
-All postings are to have a stamp, signature, and removal date.
+All posters, fliers, and other materials to be posted on campus must be approved by each building's designated person.
+Items for housing areas must also have the approval of the Residence Life Office.-All postings are to have a stamp, signature, and removal date.
 Any individual or group requesting to place an advertisement is responsible for its removal by the marked date or will face restriction from posting in the future.
-Posting should only be done with tape that leaves no residue, and only in designated spaces (e.g., not on glass).
+Posting should only be done in designated spaces.

+Moody Center is posting events electronically to display on the TVS in the lobby.
+Please send materials by email to the Coordinator of Clubs and Organizations.
 This policy is designed to allow any registered student organizations, departmental organizations, administrative and academic departments, individual students, and individual employees to properly post items on Hardin-Simmons University campus property in a way that is consistent with the mission of the university.